What is a National Wild & Scenic River?Posted July 5, 2021 by Trey Armstrong: guide and grandson of founder George Armstrong

 A river worth protecting

 Because of this protection, the Tuolumne still exists today as a flowing river, ranking high on the bucket list of many whitewater and outdoor enthusiasts.
 Its incredible beauty and other many wonderful attributes keep people coming back year after year to experience it again and again.
 Whether it be navigating spectacular whitewater, exploring the many tributaries flowing through unique canyons, or simply gazing up at the night sky amongst friends and loved ones, the Tuolumne has a special place in the hearts of those who experience it.
+Read the reasons why this is The Best California Multi-Day Rafting Trip.

 The opening statement of the National Wild and Scenic River Act still holds true to this day – preserving and protecting these beautiful waterways for the benefit and enjoyment of present and future generations.
 As President Lyndon B. Johnson said as he signed the act into law, “Every individual and every family should get to know at least one river.”
 The Tuolumne River is awaiting your visit…